pjasicek/OpenClaw/README.md

   - `git clone https://github.com/pjasicek/OpenClaw.git`
   - `cd OpenClaw/Build_Release`
   - CLAW.REZ iz required from original game in the OpenClaw/Build_Release folder
-  - `make` (it's going to use all CPU cores to compile, edit Makefile in Build_Release folder to whatever number of simultaneous threads you want it on your machine to run)
+  - `make` (it's going to use all threads to compile, edit Makefile in Build_Release folder to whatever number of simultaneous threads you want it on your machine to run)

  **Remarks:**